[THIS POST HAS BEEN UPDATED TO REFLECT CHANGES TO THE LEGISLATION PRIOR TO SIGNING.]

 A3008 amends New York’s deceptive acts and practices law to prohibit any person from knowingly offering personalized algorithmic pricing specific to a particular individual without a clear and conspicuous disclosure stating, “THIS PRICE WAS SET BY AN ALGORITHM USING YOUR PERSONAL DATA.”

-A3008 also prohibits the use of protected class data to set prices for any good or service if (i) the use of the data causes the withholding or denial of any accommodations, advantages and privileges accorded to others, or (ii) the price of such goods or services is different from the price offered to other individuals or groups based on the use of protected class data.
+An earlier version of A3008 also prohibited the use of protected class data to set prices for any good or service if (i) the use of the data caused the withholding or denial of any accommodations, advantages and privileges accorded to others, or (ii) the price of such goods or services was different from the price offered to other individuals or groups based on the use of protected class data.
+Although this prohibition was removed, the discriminatory use of protected class data in price setting could still be addressed under New York’s Human rights Law, the state’s antidiscrimination statute.

 The personalized algorithmic restrictions take effect July 8, 2025.